 TL;DR: Gmarket is not optimized for English searches, despite being an English site.

 The alternative is to buy directly from a retailer’s website, which usually requires you to install an app on your phone.
-This requires you to navigate pages and pages of Korean text.
-Then you need to enter one of your 3 bank passwords (it’s unclear which one), list your phone number for text-message and then phone call verification, enter your foreigner identification number (Korean equivalent of SSI), and then all your card information.
+You then have to navigate pages and pages of Korean text, enter one of your 3 bank passwords (it’s unclear which one), list your phone number for text-message and then phone call verification, enter your foreigner identification number (Korean equivalent of SSI), and then all your card information.
 Except the whole thing fails because your name is listed as BAKER KYLIE ANN on your foreigner ID card and KYLIE ANN BAKER on your debit card.
 Other times, you’ll get through the whole process only to find that the transaction cancels itself because you can only purchase things through INTERNET EXPLORER, which you can’t get on a mac.
 Because apparently this is the year 2000.

 Basically, I miss Amazon Prime.

 Health care here is cheaper than the U.S. but not necessarily more effective or convenient